baicaiking0422/ColorConnect-3-GBFTS/README.md

-# Color Connect - Greedy Best-First Tree Search
+# Color Connect - Greedy Best-First Graph Search

 ## How to Build the Script
 #### Compiling*